Arab leaders push for an Israel-Hamas cease-fire now. Blinken says that could be counterproductive

 Still ideas on Gaza’s future governance are few and far between.
 Blinken and other U.S. officials are offering a vague outline that it might include a combination of a revitalized Palestinian Authority, which has not been a factor in Gaza since 2007, with international organizations and potentially a peacekeeping force.
 U.S. officials acknowledge these ideas have been met with a distinct lack of enthusiasm.

-Associated Press writers Sam Magdy in Cairo and Bassem Mroue in Beirut contributed to this report.
+Associated Press writers Aamer Madhani in Rehoboth Beach, Delaware, Sam Magdy in Cairo and Bassem Mroue in Beirut contributed to this report.

 Copyright 2023 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.